NAL-i5K/jbrowse-plugin-linkout/README.md

 ![](img/plugin_store_4.png)

-**4. Click on the icon with three dots on the right &rarr; "Setting" &rarr; go to "formatDetails" region in FeatureTrack settings :**
+**4. Click on the icon with three dots on the right &rarr; "Setting":**

 ![](img/plugin_store_5.png)

+**5. Go to "formatDetails" in FeatureTrack settings in the block on the right:**

 ![](img/plugin_store_6.png)

-**After that, the circle will change to an "X" after clicking it.**
+**6. Scroll right and you will see a circle.
+After clicking the cycle, the circle will change to an "X":**

 ![](img/plugin_store_7.png)

-**5. Type "Plugin name" & "Plugin URL":**

 ![](img/plugin_store_8.png)